8 Bad VPNs You Must Avoid to Protect Your Privacy

 5. Opera Free VPN

 In 2016, the Opera browser introduced a new “free unlimited VPN” feature available to all users.
 But despite the naming, Opera Free VPN is not a VPN in the truest sense.
-It’s more like a web proxy (differences between a VPN and web proxy), and Opera does collect usage data which may or may not be shared with third parties.
+It’s more like a web proxy, and Opera does collect usage data which may or may not be shared with third parties.

 Not only is VPNSecure headquartered in Australia (a “Five Eyes” country), but a 2016 research paper [PDF] found IP leaks and DNS leaks with the service, plus “egress points” for residential users, which is similar to the “exit nodes” concept that sunk Hola above.
 The paper suspects but does not confirm that the bandwidth of users may be being used without their knowledge.
 However, if you want to be safe, you should probably stay away.